rawleyfowler/Humming-Bird/README.md

 things minimal, allowing the user to pull in things like templating engines, and ORM's on their own terms.

-Humming-Bird provides a rich API for crafting HTTP responses, as well as a few nice quality-of-life features like infered data encoding, meaning you shouldn't ever have to parse JSON to a Raku map again, a simple functional interface allowing users to compose functions together to create their routes, middlewares, and advice, a simple error handling system for ensuring stability, and crazy fast routing system.
+Humming-Bird provides a rich API for crafting HTTP responses, as well as a few nice quality-of-life features like inferred data encoding, meaning you shouldn't ever have to parse JSON to a Raku map again, a simple functional interface allowing users to compose functions together to create their routes, middlewares, and advice, a simple error handling system for ensuring stability, and crazy fast routing system.